-The radios are kept in a secure store.
+The radios are by the EPO.

 The stores are the property of Bishopstone Parish Council and are covered by the Parish Council's insurance.

 The stores are only to be used by nominated and trained users who are the Flood Wardens and Area Representatives.